word-fish/wordfish-python/README.md

                   run_stanford_parser.py

 The folders are generated dynamically for each corpus and terms plugin based on the "tag" variable in the plugin's config.
 The tag names for the plugins are the only unique requirement, and the creator of the plugin can either decide a meaningful unique id for the sentences output, or not specify and let deepdive.corpus decide.
 This doesn't matter until all extractions are complete, at which time a unique ID is assigned to the files.

+Note: I am not entirely sure that this pipeline will use DeepDive, or the stanford parser, period.
+I think there might be more efficient ways to do similar analysis.

 ### 4. Run cluster jobs